Airports with worst flight delays revealed

 A spokeswoman for London Luton said factors outside its control had an influence on punctuality including air traffic control strikes, late arriving aircraft, bad weather and congested airspace.

-London Gatwick said it was doing "everything within its power" to improve the proportion of its flights that depart on time, including using new technology to predict and recover from late running flights.
+Gatwick said it was doing "everything within its power" to improve the proportion of its flights that depart on time, including using new technology to predict and recover from late running flights.

 Worst airports for punctuality